 ND= None Detected

-POSITIVE SCREEN = Positive Not Confirmed
+POSITIVE SCREEN = Positive but has not been confirmed

-Equivocal= Undetermined
+Inconclusive = Result is numerical value with D-flag from AU

-Pending= numerical value with flag from AU
+pending = OXY result is numerical value with D-flag from AU

 Remisol will convert the values directly outputted from the AU into a POSITIVE SCREEN or ND result based upon each analyte’s predetermined cutoff.
 Any result above the cutoff will result as POS SCREEN, while any under the cutoff will result as ND.

-If the result is positive, the analyzer will automatically repeat the assay.
-If the repeat result is negative, the result will appear in Remisol as Equivocal.
-If the repeat result is positive, the result will appear in Remisol as POS SCREEN.
+If the AU result is Positive, the result will appear in Remisol as POS SCREEN.
 You will then verify what Remisol reports out.

-Do not report out AU repeat value
+Numerical value with flag from AU- Do not report out AU repeat value

-ROXY - Any results in Remisol that give a “D-flag” or numerical values will be repeated.
-After the repeat we will report the test out as pending and send the specimen with a copy of the report to Toxicology for them to confirm.
+Report as Inconclusive with comment:

+Unable to result due to elevated absorbance readings.
+This may indicate an interfering substance.
+If confirmatory testing is desired, contact the Toxicology lab within 5 days of sample collection.
+(8/2021)

+*Exception is OXY - report as "pending" and send to RIH for confirmation

 All urine containers for Drugs of Abuse will be saved along with the sample used on the AU to be sent to Toxicology for confirmation.
 These samples will be sent out by the Send outs department on predetermined courier runs during the weekdays and in batches by 1st shift on weekends.
-Samples will be batched as Toxicology will not perform them until the following day.
+Samples will be batched as Toxicology does not perform testing on all shifts.

-All positive DAU samples will be repeated on the AU.
-If the subsequent repeat result is posted as “None Detected”, a result of “EQUIVOCAL” will be reported.
-The results will include the following footnote:

-Result of this assay is Equivocal.
-Initial screening by

-immunoassay provided a POSITIVE result, with the sample

-reading slightly above the cut off concentration.
-Repeat

-analysis provided a result that was NEGATIVE, with a sample

-concentration reading slightly below the cut off

-concentration.
-A repeat sample or confirmatory testing

-is suggested.

 Attachments:

 QC1- QC flowchart